 Regenstrief investigator named first chief editor of exam to prepare clinical informaticians

-INDIANAPOLIS — Regenstrief Institute investigator John T. Finnell, M.D., M.S., associate professor of clinical emergency medicine at the Indiana University School of Medicine and director of health informatics at the IU School of Informatics and Computing at Indiana University-Purdue University Indianapolis, has been named the first chief editor of the Clinical Informatics Practice Board Examination.
+INDIANAPOLIS — Regenstrief Institute investigator John T. Finnell, M.D., M.S., associate professor of clinical emergency medicine at the Indiana University School of Medicine and director of health informatics at the IU School of Informatics and Computing at IUPUI, has been named the first chief editor of the Clinical Informatics Practice Board Examination.

 The practice board examination will help prepare physicians to take the initial American Board of Medical Specialties examination required for certification as subspecialists in clinical informatics.
 The Clinical Informatics Subspecialty Certification Exam Preparation Program is being developed by The American Medical Informatics Association.